 As a side note, we can't get over the fact that the Chief Artificial Intelligence Officer position gets abbreviated into "CAIO"...
 'Buongiorno ragazzi!
 Caio!'.
 Anywho, maybe that's just us.

 YOUR SECRET LITTLE HELPERS

-SCREEN FTW (For The Win)
+1. SCREEN FTW (For The Win)

-Text them back
+2. Text them back

-CHITTY CHITTY CHATbot Bang
+3. CHITTY CHITTY CHATbot Bang

-Imagine a world where on your first day of the new job you had a know-it-all assistant, helpful to the limit and ready to resolve your every issue.
+Imagine a world where on your first day of the new job you had a know-it-all assistant, infinitely helpful, and ready to resolve your every issue.
 Answering an array of questions without a single wince of annoyance or hesitation, the assistant is there to make sure your onboarding experience goes well in an almost too-perfect manner.
 You don't need to have coffee with this assistant and can fully skip the idle chit-chat, going straight to what is on your mind, firing away: "When is the pay day?
 How do I deal with parking?
 What is the wifi password and how do I get the scanner to work?
 Can I speak to my boss and who is on my team?
 Where is everyone?
 Did I just miss lunch?".
 The assistant will just sit there, occasionally wink at you encouragingly and direct you exactly where you need to be.

 Sounds almost too perfect?
 Well, it is because this is one of the most exciting use cases for onboarding chatbots, built to provide the perfect employee experience, sharing all those little details you forget to tell your new hires about.. and it keeps learning as more new hires use it!
 By mining data and picking up the right information upon request, AI chatbotscan save people managers and internal HR plenty of time while never leaving new employees to their own devices.